The Simmer Dim of a Night light

 The sepulcher of my sadness

-The fireworks of promises never went off.
+The fireworks of promises that never soared

 And yet